plone/plone.restapi/docs/source/endpoints/searching.md

 ---
 myst:
   html_meta:
-    "description": "Content in a Plone site can be searched for by invoking the /@search endpoint in any context."
+    'description': 'Content in a Plone site can be searched for by invoking the /@search endpoint in any context.'
-    "property=og:description": "Content in a Plone site can be searched for by invoking the /@search endpoint in any context."
+    'property=og:description': 'Content in a Plone site can be searched for by invoking the /@search endpoint in any context.'
-    "property=og:title": "Search"
+    'property=og:title': 'Search'
-    "keywords": "Plone, plone.restapi, REST, API, Search"
+    'keywords': 'Plone, plone.restapi, REST, API, Search'
 ---

 # Search